-In Table 2 we apply the method developed in this paper on several instantiations of the number of workstations N. The results we obtained by our method are given in "ECTMC Results".
-Besides the runtime and memory consumption, we give in the column titled " $|\mathfrak{P}|$ " the number of abstract states we used for the corresponding analysis.
-The column "Interval" gives the lower and upper bounds of the actual value of the expected reward.
+In Table II, we apply the method developed in this paper on several instantiations of the number of workstations N. The results we obtained by our method are given in ECTMC Results.
+Besides the running time and memory consumption, we give in the column titled $|\mathfrak{P}|$ the number of abstract states we used for the corresponding analysis.
+The column labelled Interval gives the lower and upper bounds of the actual value of the expected reward.

-As we see from the time and memory usage, for smaller models it is advantageous to use an explicit-state method as implemented in Prism, because of the additional overhead our method introduces.
+As we see from the time and memory usage, for smaller models, it is advantageous to use an explicit-state method as implemented in Prism, because of the additional overhead our method introduces.
 As instantiations become larger, using the method of this paper becomes worthwhile.
 While we do not always get precise bounds for all analyses performed with this number of abstract states, we always were able to compute the order of magnitude.
 Interestingly, the value bounds get tighter with an increasing number of model states.